 Medicare Advantage

-Medicare Part C—more commonly known as Medicare Advantage—is a private insurance alternative to Original Medicare.
-Instead of getting your benefits directly from the federal government, you choose to receive your Medicare coverage through a private, Medicare-approved insurance company.
+Medicare Part C—commonly referred to as Medicare Advantage—is a private insurance alternative to Original Medicare.
+With Medicare Advantage plans, instead of receiving your benefits directly from the federal government, you opt to get your Medicare coverage through a private, Medicare-approved insurance company.
+These Medicare Advantage p

 Understanding SOME of your cost!